phoe/binding-arrows/doc/TUTORIAL.md

 (rplaca (cdr (cdr (nthcdr 0 list))) 42)
 ```

-## Short-cirtuiting threading macros as places
+## Short-circuiting threading macros as places

 The `some` family of macros interacts differently with `setf` as a part of its short-circuiting.
 If the short-circuit is engaged anywhere in the thread, then the setting is not executed.
 For example, the following code will only set the `car` of `cons` if it is not null: